-If you receive funding from the Municipal Innovation Program, you need to submit a project closeout report and financial log within 60 days of completing the project.
+If you receive funding from the Municipal Innovation Program, you need to submit a Project Closeout Report and Statement of Funding Expenditures within 60 days of completing the project.
 You also need to confirm that you met the project outcomes.

 Accessing the funding

 The Municipal Innovation Program provides up to 50% of the funding at the start of the project.
-Municipalities receive the remaining funding when they complete the project and the Department of Municipal Affairs approves your project closeout report.
+Municipalities receive the remaining funding when they complete the project and the Department of Municipal Affairs and Housing approves your Project Closeout Report.

 Only municipalities can apply for funding.
 Villages, community groups, First Nations and others can partner with their municipality on a joint application.
 You need to have 2 or more municipalities to apply.

 The application needs to demonstrate the project’s potential to improve inter-municipal collaboration for regional economic development, regional planning and other services.

-All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs.
+All municipalities involved in the project need to have filed all reporting for any previous projects with the Department of Municipal Affairs and Housing.

 How to apply

 - Review detailed program criteria in the Municipal Innovation Program Application Guide.

 - Contact the Municipal Innovation Program to discuss your project idea.

 - Check the application for details on all required supporting documents.

 - Submit your completed application and supporting documents.

 How long it takes

-It should take 6 to 8 weeks for the Department of Municipal Affairs to review your funding application and let you know if your funding application is approved.
+It should take 6 to 8 weeks for the Department of Municipal Affairs and Housing to review your funding application and let you know if your funding application is approved.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.